On another journey into the darkest recesses of the Internet, I came across something called the metabolic confusion diet.

-In a follow-up trial, researchers at the University of Illinois at Chicago compared a continuous diet with one that involved cycling between high and low calorie days .
+In a follow-up trial, researchers at the University of Illinois at Chicago compared a continuous calorie restriction diet with alternate day fasting (i.e. cycling between high and low calorie days) .

 The Benefits of Calorie Cycling

-For example, there was a trial published back in 2014, which compared regular calorie restriction with a calorie shifting diet .
+For example, there was a trial published some years back, which compared regular calorie restriction with a calorie shifting diet .

 Calorie shifting is just another term for calorie cycling.
 This particular variation involved 11 days of calorie restriction, followed by three days where participants were allowed to eat what they wanted.

 After six weeks of dieting, there was no significant difference in the amount of fat lost between the two groups.
-Whether they cycled their calories or followed a regular diet, the end result was much the same.
+Whether they cycled their calories or followed a more restrictive diet, the end result was much the same.

-For the next four weeks, participants were told to eat a slightly higher level of calories.
-The aim here was to maintain their weight.
-There was no calorie cycling, and both groups were told to eat the same amount each day.
+For the next 4-week cycle, participants were told to eat a slightly higher level of calories.
+The aim here was to maintain their body weight.
+There was no calorie cycling, and both groups were told to eat the same amount of calories each day.

-During this month-long weight maintenance phase, the calorie cycling group managed to keep the weight off.
+During this month-long weight maintenance cycle, the calorie cycling group managed to keep the weight off.
 Regular dieters, on the other hand, gained back 50% of the fat they’d lost.

 The results also show a bigger drop in resting metabolic rate in the regular dieters compared to the calorie cycling group, which is why this study is often used to support the idea that calorie cycling protects your metabolism during weight loss.